Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 ## Handle a submit event

-Create form at the top of the body to hold a search form.
+Create a form at the top of the body to hold a search form.
 It will have an input and submit button.

 ```HTML
 <form id="search-form">